SciRuby/sciruby.com/source/_posts/2014-01-27-gsoc-alumni.markdown

 respond to questions, so make sure you're doing it quickly and effectively.
 </p>

-Monica added
+our SciRuby GSoC alumni added

 <p class="note"><strong>Monica:</strong>
 If I don't join this year, I wish you good luck with the new students!
 </p>

-Ankur added

 <p class="note"><strong>Ankur:</strong>
 I will be happy to sign up again as student, this year!
 </p>

-And Will Strinz added

 <p class="note"><strong>Will:</strong>